Cleveland Watkiss: Biography

 Watkiss is a keen music educator, working as a voice instructor for SingUp, with workshops in venues/schools, colleges and universities around the UK.

 More recently, Watkiss was cast in the starring role in Julian Joseph and Mike Phillips's ground-breaking jazz operas Bridgetower and Shadowball.
 Joseph has said of Watkiss: "He has that incredible charisma, that wonderful voice.
 He has the jazz sound and the power of an opera singer."

 Watkiss has performed in many of the major concert halls, festivals and clubs around the world with "VocalSuite", a solo voice performance, and with his new Quartet "CWQ", accompanied by Shaney Forbes (drums), Mark Hodgson (bass) and Marco Piccioni (guitars).

-Reviewing a solo performance at The Vortex, Ivan Hewett wrote in The Telegraph: "Cleveland Watkiss is such a restlessly curious musician, it's hard to know where to place him.
-He has sung with the Who and gospel choirs, he has appeared in straight-ahead jazz contexts and in drum and bass, he has worked with video artists, DJs, Indian percussionists, Japanese musicians.
-All these encounters have left their traces on him, as was clear from his solo gig at the Vortex.
-Just as important was the virtuoso way a reference to one musical style would morph into another.
-This worked so well because it was done in a spirit of play....

-But it wasn't all fun and games.
-Watkiss earlier on spun some ecstatic variations on a Chopin prelude that had us all spellbound."